Nikiski, Alaska (formally North Kenai)

 I arrived in Kenai, Alaska with three kids in July, 1967.
 I did not know anything about shooting, skinning, gutting moose or how to go fishing for salmon.
 I learned quickly from the best.

-At one time “in my other life” here in Alaska, there were eight hungry people in the family.
+At one time “in my other life’ here in Alaska, there were 8 hungry people in the family.
 I cooked moose meat and fish for all our main meals.
-This farm gal from Colorado — who had only eaten beef all her life — learned from the friendly homestead women and men how to prepare moose and fish — from gutting and skinning to cutting into meal-sized proportions and grinding the tough parts of moose into moose burger.
+This farm gal from Colorado who had only eaten beef all her life, learned from the friendly homestead women and men how to prepare moose, (and fish) from gutting, skinning, to cutting into meal sized proportions and grinding the tough parts of moose into mooseburger.

 Our moose meat grinder was a big hand grinder.
-Being the creatures of invention to survive in Alaska and save the arm, a big drill was used to turn the crank.
-This is where the welder friends came in handy!
-Formerly used for grinding, sanding and polishing pipe after the welders were through with their part of the job on the platforms, the grinder was nailed to a big stump and the drill shaft was used for the handle of the wonderful big meat grinder.
+Being the creatures of invention to survive in Alaska and save the arm, a big drill was used.
+Formally used for grinding, sanding and polishing pipe after the welders were through with their part of the job on the platforms.
+The grinder was nailed to a big stump and the shaft of the drill was used for the handle of the wonderful big meat grinder.
 It did the job quickly!
-The grinder was passed around to everyone we knew who needed to grind moose meat.
+It was passed around to everyone we knew who needed to grind moose meat.
 Someone owned it at one time but it eventually became a community moose meat grinder.

 Whenever someone shot a moose in our big circle of families, it was a group project and the meat was divided up according to how many helped in the process and how many were in the family.
 We were never without moose meat in our freezers.
 This all happened after electricity was provided to the Kenai Peninsula.

 The Dad’s did the gutting and skinning, the kids watched so they could be the next generation of moose meat providers for their families.
 The Mom’s did most of the wrapping as the Dads cut up the big hunks of steaks and roasts for the size of the various families involved.